Necessary Trekking Equipment

 - Insect/anti-itch Ointment

-- Non-prescription medicine such as pain reliever, fever reducer, antibiotics, and ointments
+- Non-prescription medicine such as pain relievers, fever reducers, antibiotics, and ointments

 - Female Sanitary pads